CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

+**3- Import the public key inside the Desktop**.

-**3- Once the upload process is completed, you can access your virtual Desktop.
-Using the Data Gateway application, you can import a copy of your public key inside the virtual Desktop.
+Once the upload process is completed, you can access your virtual Desktop.
+Using the Data Gateway application, access the bucket with the public key.
+You can now import a copy of your public key inside the virtual Desktop (via copy/paste function).

 5- Next, open the terminal (right click) and encrypt the files you want to export with your public key.
 Crypt4GH is already installed on each Desktop and accessible programmatically.